- Ease of Use

 TC2000 Review is a high-end trading platform that was created by Worden Brothers.
 Not only has it been voted as the best analytical software under $500 for the last 24 years by Stocks & Commodities Magazine, it has pricing options to suit any investor.

 TC2000 is a high-end trading platform with a focus on charting.
 It offers various proprietary analysis tools, screeners, and even offers trading through their own brokerage firm.
 Created by Worden Brothers, TC2000 has been voted as the best analytical software under $500 for the last 24 years by Stocks & Commodities Magazine.
 Discover more in our TC2000 review.

-Here are the features included in the Silver tier, pulled straight from the TC2000 pricing page as part of our TC2000 review.
+Here are the features included in the Silver tier, pulled straight from the TC2000 pricing page.

 - Trade stocks and options through TC2000 Brokerage (See commissions)

 - Browse award-winning streaming charts with 100+ indicators

 - Covers 100,000+ stocks, options, and funds

 - Add real-time data feeds for stocks, indexes, news, and options